 There's no set minimum or maximum limit of your super you can access, but the ATO states the amount of super you can withdraw is limited to "what you reasonably need" and is paid as a lump sum.

-According to the ATO, you may be permitted to access a maximum of $10,000 of your superannuation on financial hardship grounds.
-To be eligible for financial hardship you must have received government income support payments continuously for 26 weeks and be unable to meet “reasonable and immediate family living expenses”.
+According to the ATO, you may be permitted to access a maximum of $10,000 of your superannuation on the grounds of severe financial hardship.
+To be eligible for financial hardship you must have received government income support payments continuously for 26 weeks and be unable to meet "reasonable and immediate family living expenses".

 You can only make one withdrawal from your super fund because of severe financial hardship in any 12-month period.